 - Tisagenlecleucel (Kymriah®) — CAR T-cell therapy

-SCCA is one of the first cancer centers in the nation to offer both FDA-approved cellular immunotherapies, tisagenlecleucel and axicabtagene ciloleucel.
-These CAR T-cell therapies are only available at certified treatment centers.
+SCCA is one of the first cancer centers in the nation to offer, tisagenlecleucel, an FDA-approved cellular immunotherapy.
+This CAR T-cell therapy is only available at certified treatment centers.

 Learn more about immunotherapy at SCCA.